 Natural Disaster Recovery and slope work - Kings Highway

-Transport for NSW is carrying out urgent natural disaster recovery work on the Kings Highway at Clyde Mountain.
-As part of this work, there will be traffic changes on the Kings Highway at Clyde Mountain.
+Transport for NSW has carried out urgent natural disaster recovery work on the Kings Highway at Clyde Mountain.

 Jun 2022 - Tree removal work